braaannigan/braaannigan.github.io/_posts/2020-07-26-dev_in_docker.markdown

 ```
 You run this script from the command line as ```bash deploy.sh dev``` or ```bash deploy.sh share``` (where ```dev``` and ```share``` correspond to the names of the multi-stage builds in the Dockerfile).

 The main difference from standard practice in the ```docker build``` command is the ```--target``` option.
 This specifies how far through the multi-stage build in the Dockerfile the script should proceed.
-In addition, we are setting an inline environment variable (i.e. an environment variable that only applies to the command that follows).This is ```DOCKER_BUILDKIT=1``` and tells docker to use its new BuildKit method for building images that is faster and produces smaller images.
+In addition, we are setting an inline environment variable (i.e. an environment variable that only applies to the command that follows).
+This is ```DOCKER_BUILDKIT=1``` and tells docker to use its new BuildKit method for building images that is faster and produces smaller images.

 If you provide the ```dev``` option to deploy.sh then you mount your local directory into the container with ```$(pwd):/usr/src/app```.
 When the container starts running you can run ```ls``` in the command line to check that all of your files are there.

+If you have questions/comments get in touch on twitter [@braaannigan](https://twitter.com/braaannigan) or submit a PR for this open source blog post!